nixisaka/YTIMP4/README.md

 - colorama
 - google-api-python-client

-Install them with:
+Install or update them with:

 ```bash
 pip install -r requirements.txt
 ```

-If dependency installation fails on Windows, run `start.bat`.
-It will attempt to create a virtual environment, install the required packages, and start the application automatically.
+On Windows, `start.bat` can automatically create a virtual environment, install missing dependencies, and start the application.

 ---

+## Additional Information

+- YTIMP4 uses `yt-dlp` for downloading media from YouTube.
+- Some videos may require browser cookies or authentication.
+- Download quality depends on the formats provided by YouTube.
+- Updating `yt-dlp` regularly is recommended to maintain compatibility with YouTube.

+---

 ## License

-MIT License
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

 Copyright © 2026 nixisaka